webpack/webpack.js.org/content/concepts/hot-module-replacement.md

 The manifest contains the new compilation hash and a list of all update chunks.

-Each update chunk contains code for all updated modules in the respective chunk (or a flag if a module was removed).
+Each update chunk contains code for all updated modules in the respective chunk (or a flag indicating that the module was removed).

-The compiler addtionally makes sure that module IDs and chunk IDs are consistent between these builds.
-It stores these IDs in a "records" JSON file or in memory.
+The compiler makes sure that module IDs and chunk IDs are consistent between these builds.
+It typically stores these IDs in memory (for example, when using [webpack-dev-server](/configuration/dev-server/)), but it's also possible to store them in a JSON file.

 ### From The Module View